Common Sense, Christian, Conservative

 Since fossil fuels account for 83% of all the energy we use in the US and drives our economy any attack of those industries will result in a decline to our economic viability.
 The hysteria being promulgated for political purposes saying that we must eliminate our use of fossil fuels in the next 10 to 12 years is ignorant of what effect that would have on our economy and would plunge the world into a crisis which would kill millions of people living on the margins when the world economies collapsed.
 We should pursue renewable energy sources and add them to our portfolio of energy source as we continue forward and with clean nuclear we can cut back on our use of the dirtiest of fossil fuels but we will still need fossil fuels going forward for the next 50 years.

 (3) Would you support ANY gun safety legislation in Missouri?

 A: Yes.
-I would support legislation that would allow someone like Jack Wilson, the hero that stopped the shooter at West Freeway Church of Christ in Texas a week ago.
+I would support legislation that would allow someone like Jack Wilson, the hero that stopped the shooter at West Freeway Church of Christ in Texas, to carry a gun.
+I would support the right of the McCloskeys in St. Louis to use guns to provide safety for themselves and their property against a rioting mob.
 Guns in the hands of law-abiding citizens is gun safety.